For years, I thought I didn’t like kids. It turns out I just didn’t like badly-behaved kids. But then again, who does? The kids’ parents, that’s who!

 The biological bond enables parents to love, forgive and accept their children—even in the worst scenarios.
 Most stepparents aren’t capable of that, so they find themselves struggling with the fact that they don’t really like their stepkids.

-The truth is, some kids aren’t likable.
+The truth is, some kids aren’t likeable.

 And you certainly can’t be expected to love or even like a child just because you love his or her father.
 That’s an unrealistic expectation and it will always set you up for failure.